Royal Enfield Himalayan

 Voltmeters as part of the USB charger, or as separate modules added to the instrument panel show the state of the electric system.
 This seems luxurious but in the face of a rather small 7Ah battery and no kick starter; combined with overnight temperatures occasional reaching -15C, keeping the battery operational is a must.
 The Himalayan alternator also has a history of failing.

-The headlight, originally a 65 Watt H4 bulb, has been replaced with a LED light of significantly higher brightness and less amperes.
+The headlight, originally a 65 Watt H4 bulb, has been replaced with a LED light of less amperes.
 So driving with lights during the day can now be done without running the risk of depleting the battery.
 Also: they don’t burn out as easily.

 Foam grips make the handlebar easy to hold on to in spite of vibrations of the single cylinder engine.
 A Hella relay activated twin horn has been fitted as replacement for the relatively unreliable original.

 Finally, maybe the most important enhancement, all our bikes have brakes adapted from the 535 Continental or the 650 Interceptor, namely Brembo 300mm floating or ByBre 330mm floating with their big calipers.
 The front brake is now more than sufficient.